Relative Optimality Conditions and Algorithms for Treespace Fr\'{e}chet Means: Differential analysis of the Fr e chet function in treespace

 Note that strict inequality may not hold even though the Fr\'{e}chet function is convex because in the limit the value may approach an infimum.
 Simplifying by separating the fraction and limit reveals that the directional derivative is convex in $Y$,

 \end{proof}

-\begin{lem} Let $X$ and $Y$ be points such that $\Or(X)\subseteq \Or(Y)$. $F'(X,Y)$ is a $C^1$ function of $Y$ on the interior of the orthant $\Or(Y)$. \end{lem} \begin{proof} Within any fixed multivistal face the algebraic form of $F$ is a sum of smooth functions, and the restricted gradient function is continuous at the boundaries of multivistal faces relative to the interior of $\Or(Y)$. \end{proof}
+\begin{lem} Let $X$ and $Y$ be points such that $\Or(X)\subseteq \Or(Y)$. $F'(X,Y)$ is a $C^1$ function of $Y$ on the interior of the orthant $\Or(Y)$. \end{lem} \begin{proof} Within any fixed multi-vistal face the algebraic form of $F$ is a sum of smooth functions, and the restricted gradient function is continuous at the boundaries of multi-vistal faces relative to the interior of $\Or(Y)$. \end{proof}

-\begin{defn} Let $(A_1,B_1),\ldots,(A_k,B_k)$ be a support sequence for the geodesic from $Y$ to a tree $T$, as in the definition of directional derivative above, Def. \ref{def:DirDer}.
-Let any support pair $(A_l,B_l)$ such that $\norm{A_l}_X =0$ be called a \emph{local support pair}. \end{defn}